enonic/starter-guillotine/README.md

+> [!NOTE]
+> **This starter is deprecated since the release of Guillotine 7**.
+> You can now extend the Guillotine application's API directly instead.
+> Visit the [Guillotine documentation](https://developer.enonic.com/docs/guillotine) for more details

 # Headless CMS Starter for Enonic XP

 Use this starter to get an application with the Guillotine library embedded - out of the box.